The Digestive Health Centre – Australia’s first independent day endoscopy centre celebrates 40 years

 The Centre was established in 1977 by Dr John Goy and was the first free standing day procedure centre in Australia.
 Prior to this time endoscopy was only available in Public hospitals.
 In 1980 open access referrals from GP’s commenced, the future of endoscopy changed forever.

-Our mission is to improve the health of the people in the community by preventing and managing digestive illness.
-The Centre’s community encompasses a diverse range of languages and so patient information is available in the six most common languages used locally.The centre prides itself on providing a high standard of care and since 1977 The Digestive Health Centre has performed more than 125,000 diagnostic and therapeutic Gastroscopy and Colonoscopy procedures.
+Our mission is to support practitioners who improve the health of the people in the community by providing the best facilities and services to them.
+The Centre’s community encompasses a diverse range of languages and so patient information is available in the six most common languages used locally.
+The centre prides itself on providing a high standard of facilities and services to consulting practitioners since 1977.
+The practitioners consulting from The Digestive Health Centre have performed more than 125,000 diagnostic and therapeutic Gastroscopy and Colonoscopy procedures.

 In 1988 Dandenong Private Endoscopy was officially registered as a Private Day Hospital and was opened by Mr Terry Norris MP.
 Growth continued and a licence for two procedural rooms with 10 recovery beds was obtained.
 A new purpose built endoscopy day hospital was opened in August 1992 by the then Minister for Health, Maureen Lister.
 In May 2003, The Hon.
 Daniel Andrews opened the most recent extension to 90 David Street, which houses consulting rooms and administration areas.